arielnmz/intersog-code-challenge/README.md

     ```
 4. Navigate to [http://localhost:3000](http://localhost:3000) with your browser to browse some pokemon.

+## Contributing

+This project uses prettier and eslint for formatting and linting.

 ## Caveats

 - The project was built using [Next.js' App router](https://nextjs.org/docs#app-router-vs-pages-router), hence the need